dennismorina/SqlPerformanceLab/README.md

 WHERE Email = @Email
 ```

-The dataset is normalized during ingestion, so the query does not need to transform the indexed column.
+The dataset is normalized during ingestion, so the query does not need to transform the indexed column at runtime.

+Keeping functions away from indexed search columns allows SQL Server to use indexes more effectively.

+---

-### 4. Covering index
+### 4. Covering Index

-The optimized query can use an index aligned to its filter and projection:
+The optimized query uses an index aligned with both its filter and projection:

 ```sql
 (Status, OrderDate)
 INCLUDE (CustomerId, TotalAmount)
 ```

+This can eliminate additional lookups because all required columns are available directly from the index.

-The bad variant intentionally forces the clustered primary key to produce a stable baseline for this lab scenario.
+The bad variant deliberately uses the clustered primary key to provide a stable and reproducible baseline for the benchmark.

+---

 ### 5. Pagination